Crete, photos, images, photographs, island of Crete

 I am quite proud of my discovery which is why this page has more photos than other flower pages on this site.
 I am also very pleased that Nick Turland chose to name the plant "samariensis".
 The gorge of Samaria holds a special place in my heart.

-You can click on pictures to enlarge
+You can click on the pictures to enlarge.

 Return to Crete flowers index page